jondepalma/picluster/docs/picluster-phase1/nfs-provisioner-testing-guide.md

 # From any cluster node, test NFS server connectivity
 ping -c 3 10.0.0.3

-# Check if NFS ports are accessible
+# Check if NFS port 2049 is accessible (NFSv4.1 uses only this port)
 nc -zv 10.0.0.3 2049

-# Check what exports are available
+# Check what NFS exports are available
 showmount -e 10.0.0.3
 ```

+**Note:** NFSv4.1 simplifies firewall configuration by using only port 2049, unlike NFSv3 which requires multiple ports.

 ## Best Practices